RiverFinancial/nostrex/README.md

 # Nostrex

-WARNING: Nostrex is still alpha software, has bugs, and will have backwards incompatible database changes.
-Do not use it for a production system.

-## About

-Nostrex is a Nostr relay written in Elixir using the Phoenix framework.
-It is designed to be highly scalable to handle the rapid adoption of the Nostr protocol.
+Nostrex is a Nostr relay written in Elixir.
+It is designed to be highly scalable and very operator-friendly to empower the rapid adoption of the Nostr protocol.
 Nostrex has a number of qualities and features that make it a compelling relay implementation.

 ### Concurrency